mark-nicol/tangogql/REFACTORING_NOTES.md

 ## test.py

-- [x] Move tests to pytest - Not really needed, they can be ran with pytest anyway.
+- [x] Move tests to pytest - Not really needed, they can be ran with pytest, but anyway ...
 - [ ] Don't use more than one assert per test, like this we can remove a lot of duplications
 - [ ] Split (if possible) the different classes in different modules
 - [ ] Use fixtures
+- [ ] Split tests in functional and unit tests.

 ## ttldict.py